projectfunction/starter-static-template/TASK.md

 # Component reference

 In case you have never come across the following components, here is what they usually look like.
-You may use these as references/inspiration
+You may use these as references/inspiration.
+[To view this page visually go to the repo](https://github.com/projectfunction/starter-static-template/blob/main/TASK.md)

 | Hero |
 |:----:|